Newtopian/verbose-garbagezo/README.md

 # verbose-garbagezo
 Verbose verbiages of verbatim verity(ish) and various varicosed brain vermiculite

-Or as they say in French, just a bunch of random shit that coms through my mind.
+Or as they say in French, just a bunch of random shit that comes through my mind.
 Some might be more polished than others, other still might just be subjects to expand ... maybe... at a later time.

 Stuff about work, about life and just stuff !